 Email is our primary method of communication with you during the hiring process.
 Please make sure the email address in your application is accurate.
 Check your email frequently to ensure you receive information in a timely manner.

 You may start work in Conroe ISD once you have attended the New Hire Orientation meeting at the Human Resources Department, which is located at 3205 West Davis Street, Conroe, TX 77304.
 You are not cleared to begin working before Human Resources meets in person with you and clears you to begin working.

 There are a number of steps that must be completed prior to your start date, including the background check, education/certification/license checks, if necessary, onboarding paperwork, and the New Hire Orientation meeting.

 Where are New Hire Orientation Meetings Held?
-New Hire Orientation Meetings are held at the Deane L. Sadler Administration/Technology Center, located at 3205 West Davis Street, Conroe, Texas 77304, which is across the street from Conroe High School.
+“In-person” New Hire Orientation Meetings are held at the Deane L. Sadler Administration/Technology Center, located at 3205 West Davis Street, Conroe, Texas 77304, which is across the street from Conroe High School.
 Upon arriving for the New Hire Orientation meeting, check in with the receptionist.

 What should I bring to the New Hire Orientation Meeting?
 You will need to bring the following documents with you:

 - Original Social Security card (for payroll purposes) – Conroe ISD will use the name as it appears on your Social Security card for our official records.

 - Documents that satisfy the I-9 form requirements.
 Acceptable documents are listed in the instructions for the I-9 form and may also be found in the Frequently Asked Questions section of this page.